If you are here to learn how to spot fake Off-White Air Force 1 sneakers, you are in the right place.

 We are going to analyze both the left and the right shoes and the text on these, but first, we are going to start with the left shoe.

-The fake Off-White Air Force 1 OG White sneakers have the “c.
+Looking at the fake vs real OW AF1 OG image above, you can see how the fake Off-White Air Force 1 OG White sneakers have the “c.
 1982” text looking too thick and big, and the authentic pair is smaller.

 Then, the “TM” text is too big too, on the fake Off-White Air Force 1 OG White pair.
 Besides the size, the fake “TM” text is too visible, as the authentic “TM” text has a lower opacity.